thetillhoff/workshop/docs/labs/lab_8/0_theory.md

 # Theory

-In this lab, we'll learn how to manually trigger a database failover and what it means for our application.
+In this lab, you'll learn how to manually trigger a database failover and what it means for our application.

 ## AWS Aurora Database Cluster Architecture